Robyrho/CdALauncher/README.md

 ===========

 Here there is the code for CdALauncher, so you can look at it.
 Visit us at [our Website](http://ceneridiatlantis.it).
+Under here you can find the original README from SKCraftLauncher.

 SKCraft Launcher
 ================